anchit-chandran/how-to-compsci-msc/README.md

 - **Relational Algebra**: Initially intimidating, relational algebra becomes more understandable during revision, especially with past papers.

 **2024**
-- The hardest course of the term HIGHLY recommend learning SQL, HTML and PHP beforehand.
-Content can be overwhelming and prepare for lots of independent study.
+- The most challenging course of the term—I highly recommend learning SQL, HTML, and PHP beforehand.
+The content can be overwhelming, so be prepared for a lot of independent study.
-- Check out the previous years exam papers on [Exam papers UCL](https://www.ucl.ac.uk/library/digital-collections/collections/exam) so that you focus on the most appropriate content when attending lectures.
+- **Exam**: Check out previous exam papers on [UCL Exam Papers](https://www.ucl.ac.uk/library/digital-collections/collections/exam) to focus on the most relevant content when attending lectures.
-- **Group Project**: Project also involved SQL and PHP.
-Important to work regularly on this and begin in the second work of term.
-Do not wait to form a group, actively go and look for proactive students to collaborate with.
-Their are essential requirements and then stretch goals for the project so prioritise your focus wisely.
+- **Group Project**: The project also involved SQL and PHP.
+Work on it regularly and start in the second week of term.
+Do not wait to form a group—actively seek proactive students to collaborate with.
+There are essential requirements and stretch goals for the project, so prioritise wisely.

 ### SPCE0038 - ML Big Data